 Professional Standards Investigations

-Any complaint received by or regarding a member of the FFD, may be assigned by the Fire Chief (or designee) to the Investigations Section.
-All professional standards investigations conducted by the Investigations Section are done according to California P.O.S.T. and California Firefighter Bill of Rights standards.
+Any complaint received by or regarding a member of the FFD, may be assigned by the Fire Chief (or designee) to the Fire Investigations Section Unit.
+All professional standards investigations are conducted by the Investigations Section are done performed according to California P.O.S.T. standards and honor the California Firefighter Bill of Rights. standards.

-The Investigations Section Team includes Staff Investigators that maintain M-F, 40-hour office hours.
-Scene Investigators are scheduled in 48-hour shifts to provide Investigative services 24/7.
-The FFD Investigations Section maintains a pool of qualified Reserve Investigators in the Suppression Division to draw from when additional help is needed on-scene or during follow-up.
+The Fire Investigations Unit Section Team includes three Staff Investigators that maintain M-F, 40-hour office hours, . three Scene Investigators who are scheduled in 48-hour shifts to provide Investigative services 24/7 and a Unit Supervisor.
+The FFD Fire Investigations Unit also Section maintains a pool of qualified Reserve Fire Investigators in the Suppression Division to draw from when additional help is needed on-scene or during follow-up.
+The FFD FIU is a proud member of the Fresno Investigative Strike Team (F.I.S.T.).
+Tessa is a K-9 member of the FIU and a highly trained ignitable liquid detection K-9.

-The team is supervised by the Deputy Fire Marshal.
+The team is supervised by the Deputy Fire Marshal/Fire Investigations Unit Supervisor Jay Tracy

 The Fire and Life Safety Maintenance Inspection Process